Practical solutions for corrosion control from the best chemists in the industry….

 Thermally Stable Formulations

-Offshore assets like risers and subsea equipment often face extreme temperature fluctuations.
-Allied’s inhibitors maintain film integrity even at high temperatures, ensuring consistent protection.
+Offshore assets like risers and subsea equipment and the arctic assets of surface and downhole equipment often face extreme temperature fluctuations.
+Allied’s inhibitors maintain film integrity across vast temperature range, ensuring consistent protection.

 H2S and CO2 Resistance